 Intuitive movement can incorporate a variety of physical activities, from yoga and dancing to weight lifting and running.
 The key is to select activities that you truly enjoy and that make you feel good in your body.

-A lire également : What Are the Best Strategies for Enhancing Cognitive Reserve to Delay Dementia Onset?
+Sujet a lire : What Are the Best Strategies for Enhancing Cognitive Reserve to Delay Dementia Onset?

 Intuitive movement is a powerful tool for fostering a positive body image.
 Because it emphasizes the joy of movement rather than the pursuit of a certain body type, it helps individuals to cultivate a healthier, more accepting relationship with their bodies.